 Born in England in 1954, the third child of four to a Scottish father and English mother, Sheena's family moved often when she was young, settling in Tsawwassen South Delta BC when she was nine.
-Vancouver's lower mainland became home, graduating from Delta High in Ladner and later with a Graphics and Communication Arts Diploma from Douglas College in 1978.
+Vancouver's lower mainland became home, graduating from Delta High in Ladner, a brief stint at UBC with a Fine Arts Major and later with a Graphics and Communication Arts Diploma from Douglas College in 1978.

 Sheena's creativity showed itself at an early age through drawing, painting and sewing; rarely colouring within the lines and never following patterns.
 Animal families made from red Gouda cheese wax, bland white mashed potatoes turned florid pink with beet juice and sculpted into fantasies, were all fair game for transformation in her hands.
 Her early years of ballet and later, synchronized swimming, gave her an appreciation for the beauty of movement in the human figure.
 Her love of animals currently has her collection of 'pets' standing at approx 50 creatures spanning 10 species.